 The Silver Institute asked Oxford Economics to try and determine the optimal portfolio allocation to silver.
 The overall study embraces a wide range of assets (including gold) from January 1999 to June 2022..

 After running a lot of simulations, Oxford Economics determined that a 4%-5% allocation to silver, over a 5-year period, was ideal based on historical performance.

 Over a ten-year window, optimal allocation to silver should depend on the individual’s overall risk tolerance: 5.6% for low risk, 6% for medium risk and 5.8% for high risk.

-As much as we know about gold’s lack of correlation with traditional assets like stocks and bonds, Oxford Economics found that silver also has a mostly low correlation with other financial assets.
+As much as we know about gold’s lack of correlation with traditional financial assets, Oxford Economics found that silver also has a mostly low correlation with other financial assets.

 Why?
 As the report details, over half of silver demand comes from industrial and manufacturing applications.
 Obviously these are pro-cyclical sectors, meaning they generally do well when the economy does well and vice versa.
 Silver’s heavy industrial demand adds quite a bit of volatility and subsequent room for gains.